-If you love to dance to music, you can dance to music at home.
-Whether it’s Zumba, line dancing or country-western line dancing, or any kind of dancing, you can select the perfect music from the radio or from your favorite albums.
+If you love to dance to music, you can do it at home.
+Whether it’s Zumba, line dancing, or country-western line dancing, or any other kind of dancing, you can select the perfect music from the radio or from your favorite albums.
 Start small and work your way up from fifteen minutes to a half-hour or more.
 Wear old sweats and work up a sweat to dance.
 You can dance for fun and feel great later.
 You don’t need a partner unless you need to.

 Yoga is another great way to stay in shape at home.
 No matter what kind you do, meditation can help you decompress from stress and strengthen your spine as well.
 Whether you do it in silence, with traditional yoga music or your own, you can use your yoga mat or beach towel to do the daily stretch routine and three long routines, regularly and preferred every morning.
 If not then, try to fit it in the afternoon or night, when you have a free moment.